cran/FCO/README.md

 ## Changes in FCO

+### FCO 2.0.0

+- New release including new functions (e.g., gen_fit2, flex_co2,
+  plot_fit2)
+- The new functions now incorporate multiple extensions of the tool for multple decision rules, Type I and II error control and convenience
+- Old functions remain available for compatibility

+------------------------------------------------------------------------

 ### FCO 0.8.0

 - Changed vignette after release on CRAN
 - Fixed issue in index_guess
 - Allows to specify sample size n instead of dataset x

-------------------------------------------------------------------------

 ### FCO 0.7.2

 - New seed argument in gen_fit for reproducible cutoffs

 ### FCO 0.7.1

 - Added a `NEWS.md` file to track changes to the package.
 - Minor revisions to tests

 ### FCO 0.7.0

 - Speed improvements in the vignette
 - New naming scheme
 - Minor revisions to the descriptions and references
 - Added contributor

 ### FCO 0.69

 - Bug fixes in gen_fit for OS compatibility
 - Improvements in the vignette

 ### FCO 0.67

 - First stable release

 ## Description